AssistList Internship

 Reflection

-I'm very honored to work on a large-scale revamp project from the very beginning.
+I'm very honored to work on a large-scale revamp project from the very beginning of this job.
 I was able to complete the design thanks to all the support and trust from all of my teammates at AssistList.
-I learned to collaborate with other designers, product managers, customer support staff, and engineers.
-I took advantage of user research findings by past designers and contact us emails to deeply understand our users.
-I also challenged myself to think outside the box when iterating with the initial mockup aside from the references I searched from other websites.
-I had the opportunity to present my designs to different teams to gain feedback and practice my delivery skills.
-The FAQ and Contact Us page were not implemented at the end of my internship.
-However, I am now a permanent designer at AssitList as a volunteer like most of my other colleagues.
-Therefore, I will have the opportunity to continue to enhance the designs and conduct user tests for this project in the future.
+Through this work experience, I learned to effectively collaborate and communicate with other designers, product managers, customer support teams, and engineers.
+I took advantage of user research findings by past designers and customer email inquiries to deeply empathize with our users and their user journey.
+I also challenged myself to think outside the box to be creative when prototyping and avoid heavily referencing existing interfaces from the competitive analysis.
+I had the opportunity to present my designs to different teams to gain feedback and practice my presentation delivery skills.
+The FAQ and Contact Us integrations are close to being launched and I will have the opportunity to conduct usability testing and A/B testing since I am going to continue to stay at AssistList as a freelance UX designer.